 Ecological Niche Modeling Approach

+Climate data format: For the climate data, they were all clipped to the extent of (___) and then stacked together to be used in the Maxent model.
+Since the cloud cover data was at a finer resolution, I resampled the raster with a nearest neighbor method to a larger resolution to be combinable and comparable with the other variables.

 To complement the analyses above, we modeled the environmental niche of arboreal and terrestrial species as defined by the conglomerated microhabitat polygons.
-To avoid overpredicting our models, we reduced our full dataset by gridding each polygon by a set of decreasing resolutions, selecting the values at which both terrestrial and arboreal models performed well in the ____.
+To avoid overpredicting our models, we reduced our full dataset by gridding each polygon by a set of decreasing resolutions, selecting the values at which both terrestrial and arboreal models performed well predicting the environmental niche given our point data used.
 This was evaluated by comparing Area Under the Curve (AUC) scores, indicative of how well the training-model predicts the testing data subset occurrences.
-AUC scores range from 0 to 1, where 0.5 represents _____ and values close to 1 represent high predictive accuracy across the two data subsets.
-We selected the lowest resolution at which AUC scores for arboreal and terrestrial models reached 0.95 (Table 2), ____winning resolution___, resulting in ___ pseudo-occurrence points for the arboreal polygon, and ____ pseudo-occurrence points for the terrestrial polygon under the 6-M classification scheme.
+AUC scores range from 0 to 1, where 0.5 represents when the model has no class separation and values close to 1 represent high predictive accuracy across the two data subsets.
+With the goals to maximize the predictive power and minimize the points, we selected the lowest resolution at which AUC scores for arboreal and terrestrial models reached 0.80 (to classify as good) (Table 2), the winning resolution 0.360, resulting in 432 pseudo-occurrence points for the arboreal polygon, and 3,664 pseudo-occurrence points for the terrestrial polygon under the 6-M classification scheme.

+Idea – we use this classification scheme - The discriminative power of the AUC was defined as 0.90 ≤ AUC ≤ 1.0, excellent; 0.80 ≤ AUC < 0.90, good; 0.70 ≤ AUC < 0.80, fair; 0.60 ≤ AUC < 0.70, poor; 0.50 ≤ AUC < 0.60, failure (Swets 1988).

-To model the climate between microhabitat types, we used Maxent v3.4.1 (Phillips et al. 2004, 2006) summarized across 10 replicates as the maximum entropy algorithm generally outperforms other algorithms (Elith et al. 2006; Phillips et al. 2006; Ortega-Huerta and Peterson 2008) and is less sensitive to sample size (Wisz et al. 2007).
-We employed random seeds and a subsampling method with a 10-fold cross validation partition for each microhabitat type, reserving 10% of the distribution points for assessing model performance.
+To model the climate between microhabitat types, we used Maxent v3.4.1 (Phillips et al. 2004, 2006) summarized across 10 replicates, as the maximum entropy algorithm generally outperforms other algorithms (Elith et al. 2006; Phillips et al. 2006; Ortega-Huerta and Peterson 2008) and is less sensitive to sample size (Wisz et al. 2007).
+We employed a cross-validation method with a 10-fold partition scheme repeated (N) times for each microhabitat type, reserving 10% of the distribution points for assessing model performance.
 Without true absence data, we evaluated each Maxent model replicate using a modified Area Under the Curve (AUC) of the Receiver Operating Characteristic (ROC) using the fraction of the total area predicted present (fractional predicted area) instead of the commonly used commission rate.
-All model replicates with an AUC score above 0.90 were averaged to obtain a weighted consensus model for each microhabitat type.
+The ROC curve is the true positive rate (Sensitivity) plotted in function of the false positive rate (100-Specificity) for the parameters of the model.
+The AUC of the ROC is a measure of how well the model can distinguish between two groups (in this case, training and testing points).
+All model replicates with a good AUC score above 0.80 using classification scheme, were averaged to obtain a weighted consensus model for each microhabitat type.
 This consensus Maxent model was then projected across the geographic extent where Plethodontidae are found in North and South America (20.0° S:70.0° N; 140.0° W:11.33° W) to calculate a suitability score, ranging from 0 (non-suitable) to 1 (highly suitable) for each point on the map.